gvnadir/SailPoint-IdentityIQ/IdentityIQ Essentials.md

 ### Capabilities

+_Identities > Identity Warehouse > User Rights_

+- Define what additional rights a user has **within IdentityIQ**
+- Control which menu options are available

-- Default User Rights includes
+Default User Rights includes:
   - Home Page
   - Quicklinks
   - My Work
-- Capabilities
-  - Define what additional rights a user has within IdentityIQ
-  - Control which menu options are available

 ### Scoping

 - The act of subdividing data into logical groups and granting access based on those subdivision
 - Scopes control the objects a user can see and act upon

-### Workgroups
+### Workgroups (set of identity)

-- Set of identities treated as a single IdentityIQ identity
+- Set of identities treated as a single identity
 - Workgroups are used for:
   - Assigning access to IdentityIQ (capabilities, scopes)
 - Sharing IdentityIQ responsabilities
   - Team-assigned work items
   - Object ownership (best practice)

-### Populations
+### Populations (query)

+_Intelligence > Advanced Analytics_

-- **Identity search** (saved query) that defines a set of identities that share a common set of attributes
+- A population is a **saved query** performed in the _Advanced Analytics_ that defines a set of identities that share a common set of attributes
 - Used as a filter on the set of identities included in a task, certification or report
 - Manually created
 - Can be created from **multiple search criteria**

-### Groups
+### Groups (query)

+_Setup > Groups > Create New Group_

-- Group of IdentityIQ users based on shared value of a **single identity** attribute and used to define target of operation (e.g. task filter, report filter)
+- Collection of IdentityIQ users **based off a single identity attribute** (that must be checked as _Group Factory_ in the _Identity Mapping_) and used to define target of operation (e.g. task filter, report filter)
 - Used to filter identities included in a task, certification or report
-- Groups can be created by marking an identity attribute as `group factory` or through _Setup/Groups/Create New Group_
+- Groups can be created by marking an identity attribute as `group factory`
-- Automatically created by running the `Refresh Group` task
+- Automatically created by running the `Refresh Group` task, instead of manually creating populations
+- A Group is stored as a **query**

+Example:

+1. `Group Factory = Location`
+2. Running `Refresh Groups` Task
+3. Sub-Groups of Location: Austin, London, Sydney ...
+4. Members in the Sydney sub-group: Alex, David, Julia etc

 ### Create Populations

 1. Navigate to _Intelligence/Advanced Analytics_
 2. Make sure `Search Type` is `Identity` and click `Clear Search`
 3. Select `Is Inactive: False` and `Type: Employee` and click `Run Search`
 4. From the `Result Options` drop down menu, select `Save Identities as Population`